 The library primarily stocks books, DVDs and anatomical models for part 1 of the Tripos.
 However some provision is made for part 2, clinical medics and graduates.
 Readers are allowed to borrow up to 20 books at any one time.
 The standard borrowing policies are available from the Borrowing from Cambridge Libraries Libguide.

 Using the Library

-The library's catalogue can be found via idiscover from the dedicated enquiry machines found in the library, your own computer or any of the university managed machines.
-There are guidance notes on searching beside the enquiry terminals.
+The library's catalogue can be found via idiscover from the dedicated enquiry machines found in the library or your own computer.
 From the entries on the catalogue you will be able to see how many copies of a book are in the library, the editions, and whether they are available for loan.

 The library operates on a Dewey decimal based classification system (a decimal number followed by the first three letters of the Author's Surname, e.g. 942.7 JOH), and the numbers ascend through the library with the lowest numbers in the basement and the highest on the top gallery.
 Some classmarks have a prefix signifying that they are part of a separate collection of books, and will be out of the normal shelving sequence.
 The main special sections are WOMEN (next to the stairs on the ground floor), F or FOLIO which signifies an outsize book (at the end of the first floor gallery), RAWSON (far end of the ground floor), GABE (beginning of the sequence on the second floor gallery), and STORE (available on request from a librarian, only to be used in the library).